elastos/Elastos.Developer.Website/content/faq/faq_blockchain.md

 {{% /faqentry %}}

 {{% faqentry question="Is the ELA blockchain decentralized?" %}}
-Yes, Elastos will merge mine with Bitcoin meaning it will be as decentralized as Bitcoin and additionally it will have a DPoS system to sign off every transaction.
+Yes, Elastos merge mines with Bitcoin.
+Meaning it is as decentralized as Bitcoin and additionally it has a DPoS system to sign off every transaction.
 {{% /faqentry %}}

-{{% faqentry question="How will ELA gain value?" %}}
+{{% faqentry question="What is a sidechain?" %}}
-{{< internallink "Read about the tokenomics of ELA." "/concepts/blockchain/tokenomics.md" >}}
+It is a blockchain that can only function in the Elastos environment.
+Unlike projects with congested blockchains, DApps on Elastos use sidechains to fulfil their needs and approach almost infinite scalability.
+Sidechain can have their own token, smart contracts and be integrated in Elastos.
 {{% /faqentry %}}

-{{% faqentry question="Is ELA pre-mined?" %}}
+{{% faqentry question="Yes but what is the sidechain on?" %}}
-Yes, 33 million coins were pre-mined by the foundation.
+It is independent, it is a complete blockchain.
+Its characteristic is that it can only communicate with Elastos.
 {{% /faqentry %}}

-{{% faqentry question="Is ELA an inflationary system?" %}}
+{{% faqentry question="What is a friendchain?" %}}
-Yes.
-ELA has 33 million pre-mined coins +4% inflation through AuxPoW+DPos: 4% x 33 million = +1.32million coins per year.
+A friendchain is an independent blockchain outside the elastos ecosystem that provides atomic swaps or DEX capabilities with the elastos chain.
 {{% /faqentry %}}

-{{% faqentry question="Why 4% inflation?" %}}
-To compensate for the loss of coins over time, loss of passphrases resulting in loss of wallets, funding for the Cyber Republic, incentives for miners, compensation for stakers, …
-{{% /faqentry %}}

-{{% faqentry question="Who gets the 4% of ELAs inflation?" %}}
-From the 4% inflation, 35% goes to the miners, 35% to the stakers and 30% to the Cyber Republic.
-{{% /faqentry %}}

-{{% faqentry question="How is ELA mined?" %}}
-ELA is merge mined with Bitcoin through Auxiliary Proof of Work (AuxPoW) and it is also be mined through Delegated Proof of Stake (DPoS).
-{{% /faqentry %}}

-{{% faqentry question="How much ELA is needed to stake through DPoS?" %}}
+{{% faqentry question="How will ELA gain value?" %}}
-5000 ELA.
+{{< internallink "Read about the tokenomics of ELA." "/concepts/blockchain/tokenomics.md" >}}
 {{% /faqentry %}}

 {{% faqentry question="Is there a lockup program?" %}}